kgrauel/literature-quote-search/README.md

 # literature-quote-search

-Website for ML-enabled fuzzy lit quote search through public domain texts using Mongo, Node, React
+Implementation of a website for ML-enabled fuzzy lit quote search over public-domain texts.

+The site can also show context and allow you to read sentences surrounding the quote!

+Tech stack:

+  - Mongo
+  - Node
+  - React